WORKING HOLIDAY PROGRAMME BETWEEN IRELAND AND TAIWAN

-Applications for Working Holiday Authorisations (WHA) for young people who are holders of a Republic of China (Taiwan) passport will be accepted for processing by the Irish Naturalisation and Immigration Service (INIS) from 1 January 2014.
+Applications for Working Holiday Authorisations (WHA) for young people who are holders of a Taiwanese passport are being accepted for processing by the Irish Naturalisation and Immigration Service (INIS).
 This Working Holiday Programme is intended for use by young adults who wish to stay in Ireland for an extended holiday and is designed to promote an appreciation of culture and way of life.

 The holder of an authorisation is permitted to engage in casual employment as an incidental aspect of their visit to Ireland.
 The authorisation will not confer the right to seek employment on anyone other than the named holder.
 The holder is also permitted to pursue short study courses for a period of no longer than six months.